 An oversized furnace -- one whose capacity is too large -- costs more to operate than a correctly sized furnace.
 This is because oversized furnaces cycle on and off too often -- and cycling on and off is more expensive (and less energy-efficient) than running consistently for a long time.

 The only way to know if your furnace is correctly sized is for your HVAC contractor to do a load calculation.
 A load calculation takes into account the size of your house, the insulation value of your windows, the amount of insulation in your walls and roof, and a host of other criteria to determine the appropriate furnace capacity.
-The industry accepted standard, the Manual J, is best performed by a professional contractor who has the necessary software and experience to easily complete the task, rather than attempting this yourself.
+The industry accepted standard, the Manual J, is best performed by a professional contractor who has the necessary software and experience to easily complete the task.

 Ask your HVAC contractor if s/he performed a load calculation before you accept the furnace they recommend.
 If you are replacing an old furnace (as opposed to buying a furnace for new construction) some contractors may argue that you should simply buy a furnace that's as large as your previous furnace -- but this assumes that the previous contractor selected an appropriately sized furnace.
 Request that they perform a load calculation, and find another contractor if they refuse.

 Is the efficiency of your furnace appropriate for your house?